letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 The length in the tag-length-value tuple always represents the total number of bytes in the object including all sub-objects.
-So a SEQUENCE with one field doesn't have a length of 1; it has a length of however many bytes the encoded form of that field take up.
+So a SEQUENCE with one field doesn't have a length of 1; it has a length of however many bytes the encoded form of that field takes up.

 The encoding of length can take two forms: short or long.
 The short form is a single byte, between 0 and 127.